Free Consultations With Our Nursing Home Neglect Lawyers

 It’s possible that the caretaker or nursing home in charge of your older relative is physically abusing them.
 Abusers inflict physical harm or pain on the victim by hitting, slapping, and pinching.
-Beyond physical violence, they can also over- or under-medicate, withhold food or water, and more.
+Beyond physical violence, they can also over- or under-medicare, withhold food or water, and more.

 Neglect can be just as detrimental as outright abuse.
 If you are noticing any of the signs below, you may need an attorney for senior neglect.

 - Reluctance to speak while a staff member is present